Residence Life & Housing Policies and Regulations

 The University reserves the right to restrict or curtail the use of additional items as circumstances and safety issues warrant.

 A minimum quiet-hour policy has been established for all residential areas.
 These hours are Sundays through Thursdays, beginning at 10:00 p.m. and concluding at 8:00 a.m., and Fridays and Saturdays, beginning at midnight and concluding at 10:00 a.m.
-A community may establish a more restrictive set of quiet hours.
+A community may choose to establish a more restrictive set of quiet hours.
 During final exams, 24-hour quiet hours are in effect.
-During quiet hour periods, noise generated within a room or in the hallway is to be kept at such a level that adjacent rooms are not affected by it.
-Requests to lower the volume of an existing noise source are to be acted on immediately and with courtesy.
+During quiet hour periods, noise generated within a room or in the hallway is to be kept at such a level that adjacent rooms are not impacted by it.
+Requests to lower the volume of an existing noise source should be acted on immediately and with courtesy.

-Requests for repairs can be submitted via Asset Essentials or directed to a Residence Life staff member.
+Requests for repairs can be submitted via Asset Essentials.
 Repairs resulting from normal wear and tear will be addressed without charge.
-Repairs resulting from damage will be billed in an amount reflecting material and labor costs.
-Repairs must be conducted by FMPC.
-Occupants are prohibited from making repairs without proper authorization.
+Repairs resulting from damage will be billed in an amount reflecting material and labor costs and must be conducted by FMPC.
+Non-university personnel are prohibited from making repairs to university property.

-Report emergency maintenance concerns between 8:00 a.m. and 4:00 p.m., Monday through Friday, directly to FMPC.
+Report emergency maintenance concerns directly to FMPC between 8:00 a.m. and 4:00 p.m., Monday through Friday.
 Between 4:00 p.m. and 8:00 a.m., Monday through Friday, and on the weekends, emergency repairs should be reported to Campus Police.
-Regardless of when a report is made, speak directly with someone to report the concern.
-Do not just leave a voicemail message and/or submit a work order via Asset Essentials.
+Regardless of when a report is made, speak directly with someone to report the concern, do not just leave a voicemail message and/or submit a work order via Asset Essentials.
 On the weekends and after hours, an on-call FMPC technician will triage the emergency maintenance concern.

-Repairs and maintenance in individual rooms will not be scheduled before 10:00 a.m, except in emergency situations.
+Repairs and maintenance in individual rooms will not be scheduled before 10:00 a.m, except in extenuating circumstances.
+Students will be notified of any entries prior to 10:00 am.
 All entries into student rooms by FMPC personnel will be documented indicating the reason, time, and person(s) entering the room.

-Residents with roommate conflicts are encouraged to seek assistance from a member of the Residence Life staff before requesting a room change.
-If the conflict cannot be resolved, requests for room changes during the academic year may be granted after the first two weeks of the semester.
+Residents are encouraged to seek assistance from a member of the Residence Life staff before requesting a room change.
+Requests for room changes during the academic year may be granted after the first two weeks of the semester.

 Residents seeking a room change should contact the Office of Housing.
 As outlined in the Residence Hall Room Contract, a resident is not permitted to move without authorization.

-Those who live in a room with a vacancy should be aware that a student may be assigned to the vacant space at any time during the academic year and does not need the agreement of the current resident.
+Those who live in a room with a vacancy should be prepared to have a student assigned to the vacant space at any time during the academic year.
+The vacant side of the room should be kept clear of belongings.
+The incoming resident does not need the agreement of the current resident.

 The Office of Housing reserves the right to change a room assignment at any point during the academic year when that change is deemed to be in the best interest of the University or the residents concerned.

 Most residents will share a space with one or more roommates.
 To ensure privacy and respect for one another, first-year residents complete a Hound to Hound contract with their roommate at the start of the academic year.
 Upperclass residents are strongly encouraged to complete a Hound to Hound roommate contract.
-The document provides guidelines for roommates to follow throughout the year, including visitation guidelines.
+This document provides guidelines for roommates to follow throughout the year.
 Residents are expected to respect their roommates' rights by following the roommate contract.
 Roommate relations may change during the course of the year and the option to revisit the original contract is always available.

 Residence Life staff members are available to assist in facilitating roommate contracts and to mediate issues that may arise.
 Residents are encouraged to seek assistance from a member of the Residence Life staff before requesting a room change.